philrz/super/docs/language/pipeline-model.md

 to standard input of `super -`.
-Note that in these examples, the input values are expressed as a sequence of values serialized in the [Super JSON format](../formats/jsup.md) with query text is expressed as the `-c` argument of the `super` command in the syntax of the SuperSQL language described here.
+Note that in these examples, the input values are expressed as a sequence of values serialized in the [Super JSON format](../formats/jsup.md) with query text expressed as the `-c` argument of the `super` command in the syntax of the SuperSQL language described here.
 Some examples are instead presented in an interactive form as described in the [`super` command doc](../commands/super.md#examples).